An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:model_setup} motivates the space-time interpretation of the panel of prices, and Section \ref{sec:ambit_on_manifolds} rigorously introduces the model \eqref{eq:model}, which requires a brief treatment of ambit fields on manifolds.
 Section \ref{sec:derivatives} treats the problem of pricing and hedging derivatives, deriving a structure preserving change of measure and analyzing both futures, within-day spreads, and leverage.
-Section \ref{sec:kernel} contains a detailed analysis of the kernel function and possible specifications of this, both parametrically and semi-parametrically.
+Section \ref{sec:kernel} introduces the semi-parametric model and contains an estimation exercise on German data, where the kernel function is learned from data.
 Section \ref{sec:simulation} develops a simulation scheme for the proposed model, and several illustrative examples are provided.
 Section \ref{sec:conclusion} concludes.
+Mathematical proofs of the propositions throughout the paper are relegated to Appendix~\ref{app:proofs}.